santoshpanda1995/portfolio/README.md

 Co-Sponsored by IEEE UP Section), organized by the Department of ECE and CSE, R.K.G.I.T, Ghaziabad, U.P., India (2023).
 *  4th IEEE International Conference on "Computing, Communication, and Intelligent Systems" organized by Dept.
 Of CSE, Sharda School of Engineering and Technology, Greater Noida, Uttar Pradesh (2023).
-* IGI Global Book named "Advances in Neuroscience, Neuropsychiatry, and Neurology" (2023).